 To make lasting change, innovation and partnerships are key.
 Governments, NGOs, teachers, parents, and communities must come together to promote health and education.
 Creative solutions like community health camps, school nutrition programmes, and collaborations with healthcare professionals can have a powerful impact.
 By working in partnerships, we can reach more children and ensure no one is left behind.

-CRY India’s Role in Promoting Children’s Health and Education
+CRY India’s Role in Promoting Health Education for Children

-At CRY India, we understand that health and education are inseparable.
+At CRY India, we understand the importance of health education for children.
 A child cannot do well in school if they are unwell, and a good education is essential for making informed health choices.
 This is why our programmes focus on both areas simultaneously, ensuring that children not only get access to schools but also the support they need to stay healthy.

 We work with schools to improve infrastructure, making sure children have access to clean toilets, safe drinking water, and proper nutrition through school meals.
 We support health check-ups and awareness sessions so that children learn about hygiene, nutrition, and mental well-being in practical, engaging ways.